 The Bodhisatta was once a goose.
 Two young geese in his flock foolishly tried to race the sun, and the Bodhisatta had to rescue them.
 But he himself did fly faster than the sun and then used this feat to teach his friend, the king, about the impermanence of all things.

 The Bodhisatta was once an ascetic.
 After his wife died, he took his son and began a new religious life in the Himalayas.
 Many years later a woman came upon their home and seduced the son.
 He decided to return to civilization with her, but when the Bodhisatta explained the many worldly dangers of living among men, the son changed his mind and remained an ascetic.

 The Bodhisatta was once a student.
 He went begging for gold to pay his teacher, but dropped it in the Ganges River.
 So he sat silently on the riverbank until the king came to see him, and he gave the Bodhisatta more gold.

 The Bodhisatta was once a king’s chaplain.
-Fortune-tellers of two kings predicted each would have children become ascetics and then a grandchild would become a universal monarch.
-The prophesy came true when a prince and princess had to flee to the forest where they met and fell in love.
-Their son became the universal monarch and with the help of the Bodhisatta he paid honor to all Buddhas at the great Bodhi tree under which they reached enlightenment.
+Fortune-tellers for two kings from different kingdoms predicted that each would have a child become an ascetic and a grandchild become a universal monarch.
+The prophesy came true when a prince and princess who had each needed to flee to the forest met and fell in love.
+Their son became the universal monarch, and with the help of the Bodhisatta he paid honor to all Buddhas at the great Bodhi tree under which they had reached enlightenment.